mariavuorikallio/cybersecuritybase-project1/README.md

     * A09:2021-Security Logging and Monitoring Failures (Sensitive data logging)

 The fixes for these flaws are included in the source code as commented-out blocks.Vulnerabilities Included

-This prevents information leakage and improves application robustness.